U-Alberta/ADaPT-ML/paper.md

 * Some programming experience or interest in learning how to write code based off of examples.

-* Access to large amounts of unlabeled data that is constantly changing, such as social media data.
+* Access to large amounts of unlabelled data that is constantly changing, such as social media data.

-* Domain expertise or an intuition about how they would follow rules, heuristics, or use knowledge bases to annotate the unlabeled data.
+* Domain expertise or an intuition about how they would follow rules, heuristics, or use knowledge bases to annotate the unlabelled data.

 ADaPT-ML takes as much of the development work as possible out of creating novel models of phenomenon for which we have well-developed theories that have yet to be applied to big data.

 # Related Work
 An early version of this software supported the modelling of universal personal values and was complementary to the software architecture described in @Gutierrez2021.

 During the development of this software, `Snorkel` progressed into `Snorkel Flow` [@SnorkelFlow], a proprietary MLOps system that incorporates data cleaning, model training and deployment, and model evaluation and monitoring into its existing data programming framework.
+Unlike ADaPT-ML's focus on adding new classification tasks by updating existing and creating new Python modules, `Snorkel Flow` allows users to perform complex operations with a push-button UI, like creating Labelling Functions from ready-made builders.

+`Neu.ro`[@Neuro] and `MLRun`[@MLRun] are MLOps platforms that, like ADaPT-ML, orchestrate open-source tools like `Label Studio` and `MLFlow`.
+However, supporting dynamic and iterative training data creation through data programming is a core feature of ADaPT-ML, but frameworks like `Snorkel` are not integrated out-of-the-box with `Neu.ro` and `MLRun`.
+Additionally, collaboration with the `Neu.ro` team is necessary to create sandboxes with the needed tools, whereas ADaPT-ML is completely open-source and hands-on.

 # Acknowledgements
 We acknowledge contributions from Mitacs and The Canadian Energy and Climate Nexus / Le Lien Canadien de L’Energie et du Climat for funding during the early stages of this project's development.